SvenMb/esppdp/firmware/README.md

 the pairing to use a different keyboard without erasing the flash of the ESP32 (idf.py erase-flash).

-This firmware works on either the final hardware (as detailed in the ../pcb directory) as well as a standard ESP32-Wrover-Kit development board + LCD.
+This firmware works on either the final hardware (as detailed in the ../pcb directory) as well as a standard ESP32-Wrover-Kit development board + LCD and a modified Sunton 2432S028 board.
 You can configure which board to run on in menuconfig.
 (If your LCDs backlight doesn't turn on, you selected the wrong one.)

 The firmware embeds a floppy disk containing RTX-11 as well as Tetris, and will start this up